-CLC English Professor Shares Experience of Growing up In Papua New Guinea
+CLC English Professor Shares Experience of Growing Up In Papua New Guinea

-As part of Central Lakes College’s Cultural Thursday series, English and Global Studies Professor Lori-Beth Larsen shared her childhood experience via Zoom growing up in Papua New Guinea.
+As part of Central Lakes College’s Cultural Thursday series, English and Global Studies professor Lori-Beth Larsen shared her childhood experience via Zoom of growing up in Papua New Guinea.

-Larsen was 3 years old at the time when her parents moved to Papua New Guinea in 1971.
+Larsen was three years old at the time when her parents moved to Papua New Guinea in 1971.

 Being a teacher runs in her family as her mom, dad, and grandpa were teachers, but it was not always her dream to follow in their footsteps.